MIATSUM!

 Rescue works in Leninakan (present day Guymri) in December 1988

-Against the backdrop of a general mourning, Moscow tried to put an end to the Karabakh movement.
-The leaders of the Karabakh Committee were arrested and taken to Moscow.
-However, they were released from prisons 6 months later and returned in triumph to Armenia to found the Armenian Pan-National Movement.
-In summer of 1989, the 4 APNM representatives were elected members of the Armenian parliament.
+Amidst national mourning, Moscow attempted to crush the Karabakh movement.
+The members of the Karabakh Committee were arrested and taken to Moscow.
+Six months later they were released and returned to Armenia in triumph, immediately forming the Armenian Pan-National Movement (APNM).
+In the summer of 1989, four APNM members were elected to the Armenian Parliament.

 The Azeri blockade of Armenia and Karabakh